trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _There could be several `add_header` directives.
 These directives are inherited from the previous level if and only if there are no `add_header` directives defined on the current level._

 However - and this is important - as you now have defined a header in your `server` context, all the remaining headers defined in the `http` context will no longer be inherited.
 Means, you’ve to define them in your `server` context again (or alternatively ignore them if they’re not important for your site).

+At the end, summary about directives to manipulate headers:

+- `proxy_set_header` - is to set a request header
+- `add_header` is to add header to response
+- `proxy_hide_header` is to hide a response header

 #### Load balancing algorithms